fdennehy/wsaa-project/README.md

 ## Acknowledgements

-Special thanks to my lecturer on the Web Services and Applications module, Andrew Beatty, from whom I acquired the skills necessary to put this project together.
+- Special thanks to my lecturer on the Web Services and Applications module, Andrew Beatty, from whom I acquired the skills necessary to put this project together.
-ChatGPT was heavily used for puting together the dashboard.html (see ChatGPT_prompt.txt)
+- [ChatGPT](https://chatgpt.com/) was heavily used for puting together the dashboard.html (see ChatGPT_prompt.txt)
+- [Random User Generator API](https://randomuser.me/) is used to generate dummy contacts.